peacetheboy/EcoPower-Logistics-Project-With-.Net-Core-Web-API/README.md

 POST: Create new orders and add them to the database.
 PATCH: Update order information, such as delivery status.
 DELETE: Remove orders or products from the database.

-## Branching strategies to be used

-We follow a feature branching strategy to manage code changes effectively.
-This strategy allows for parallel development while maintaining code quality and minimizing conflicts.

-### Branch Types

-1. **Main Branch:** The `main` (or `master`) branch holds the stable and deployable code.
-It should always reflect the production-ready state.

-2. **Feature Branches:** For each new feature, bug fix, or enhancement, create a new branch based on `main`.
-Use descriptive names that reflect the feature or issue being addressed (e.g., `feature/user-authentication`, `bugfix/data-validation`).

-3. **Pull Requests:** When your feature is ready for review, open a pull request from your feature branch to `main`.
-This allows for code review, discussion, and testing before merging.

 ## How to Use This Project
 ### Stakeholders involved in logistics, solar energy systems, and technology integration can benefit from this project by following these steps: